Q: I did not get into the classes I want. What can I do?

 Q: How do I change my major?

-A: To change your major, complete the declaration of major form available in the
+A: To change your major, complete the declaration of major form available on the

-by the department chair.
+by the department advisor.
 Once approved by the major department, return it to the

 Q: How many units do I have to enroll in to be considered a full-time student?